lambdageek/cppguide-wip/cppguide.md

 Within function parameter lists all references must be `const`:

-    void Foo(const C &in, D *out);
+    void Foo (const C& in, D *out);

-In fact it is a very strong convention in Google code that input arguments are values or `const` references while output arguments are pointers.
-Input parameters may be `const` pointers, but we never allow non-`const` reference parameters except when required by convention, e.g., `swap()`.
+A good convention to follow is that input arguments are values or `const` references while output arguments are pointers or `std::reference_wrapper<T>`.
+Input parameters may be `const` pointers, but we never allow non-`const` reference parameters except when required by convention, e.g., `swap ()`.

 However, there are some instances where using `const T*` is preferable to `const T&` for input parameters.
 For example: